sperelson/candidate-challenge-front-end/README.md

 * Github (or bitbucket if you must!)

 ### INSTRUCTIONS
 1. Commit often, with meaningful commits.
 We'd rather see real commit history than it all magically coming together.
+Please start with one initial commit after starting with any framework / bootstrap code so that we can clearly distinguish where the community code ends and your code begins.

 2. Complete at least the basic features plus 1 bonus feature.

 3. This is a FE specific challenge.
 We expect to see the best practices from a modern FE developer.
 These include things like:
     * Adherance to community guidelines, standards and best practices
     * Component Driven Development
     * Routing
     * State Management
     * Clean Validation of all inputs
     * Functional Components
     * A clear, concise readme file with full setup instructions.
     * ES6
     * Slots
     * Maintaining State on refresh

-4. Play with Tailwind!
-We will not be too specific on implementing a specific design.
+4. *Use Tailwind for CSS.* We know you probably have never touched it before, but now's a great time to get your feet wet and be exposed to something new!
+We will not be too opinionated on implementing a specific design.
 You're welcome to just replicate a marketplace platform that already exists or just free-style it yourself.
-We won't expect it to be pixel perfect in every way, but it should ne clean, simple and work on mobile.
-Remember, this is a development challenge, not a design challenge!
+We won't expect it to be pixel perfect in every way, but it should be clean, simple and work on mobile (Mobile First) Remember, this is a development challenge, not a design challenge!

+5. Once you're done, please drop us a link to your repo on github.

+6. We wask that you get this submitted within 1 week of receiving the challenge.
+If you need further time, just drop us a message and let us know.

+That's it.
+If you're stuck with any of the above, or would like further resources on Tailwind css please do reach out.
+We're on ZaTech Slack or Email.

+Here's a list of the minimum fields that we'll be looking for

+1. Listings:
+   * Title
+   * Slug
+   * Description
+   * Category (One of the following)
+       * Furniture
+       * Electronics
+       * Cars
+       * Property
+    * Date Online
+    * Date Offline
+    * Price
+    * Currency

+2. Search
+ * Search by string matching in title
+ * Search by category